-New Jersey PACE is an initiative of the 501c3 nonprofit Possible Planet (incorporated as Center for Regenerative Community Solutions in 2012) that helps municipal officials, funders, and the general public understand and implement the features and benefits of New Jersey’s PACE legislation.
+New Jersey PACE is an initiative of the 501c3 nonprofit Possible Planet (incorporated as Center for Regenerative Community Solutions in 2013) that helps communities, including public, private, and nonprofit leaders, understand and implement the features and benefits of PACE.

 Financing a Clean Energy Future

 “Every building made efficient, resilient, and powered by clean energy.”

 Our Mission is to facilitate the transition to clean energy in New Jersey, by educating our stakeholders about PACE financing, and financing eligible projects in municipalities throughout the state.

 Trustees and Staff

 Serial entrepreneur and nonprofit executive, designer/builder, conservation, and renewable energy expert.
 Formerly Senior Fellow at the Institute for Sustainable Enterprise, Fairleigh Dickinson University.

 Jonathan has been helping catalyze action toward sustainable development in municipalities, communities, and businesses since the early 1970s.
 He consults to corporations of all sizes, nonprofits, municipal, state, and national governments, and colleges and universities.
 His expertise and interests include energy and environmental technologies, community financing mechanisms, local food systems, and renewable energy systems, along with sustainable innovation, entrepreneurship, community engagement, and transformational leadership for social change.
 Jonathan has been an entrepreneur, consultant, educator, community organizer, policy analyst, journalist, and researcher in several fields of environmental and social change.
 He worked for the Federal Government of Canada in policy, research, program management, and evaluation of energy and environmental issues.
 Jonathan ran a solar design and construction firm pioneering green building techniques, urban agriculture, and other areas of sustainability, in both Canada and the U.S.